Vegan Gravy | Just Like the Original

 11

-Optional: Stir the starch into a small splash of water and add it to the gravy while stirring.
-Bring it briefly to a boil to thicken the sauce.
+Optional: Stir the starch into a small splash of water and add the mixture to the sauce while stirring.
+Let everything boil briefly to thicken the sauce.

 Recipe Note

-This vegan gravy with carrots and onions is heaven on earth for all sauce lovers.
-And the best part: you can make as much of it as you like.
-How about serving this gravy at your next Sunday or Christmas dinner?
+This vegan gravy with carrots and onions is heaven on earth for all sauce fans.
+And the best part: you can make as much as you want.
+How about this sauce for your next Sunday or Christmas dinner?

-Many people wonder whether you can make vegan gravy—without meat.
+Many wonder if you can make vegan gravy yourself – without meat.
 And the simple answer is: yes!
-What gives a dark gravy its flavor isn’t the meat, but the roasted aromas.
-And we achieve those just as well with a generous amount of vegetables and a few tips and tricks.
-The gravy turns out hearty, savory, and deeply flavorful—you won’t miss a thing.
+Because what gives brown gravy its flavor is not the meat, but the roasted aromas.
+And we get those just as well with a good portion of vegetables and a few tips and tricks.
+The sauce becomes really hearty, spicy, and you won’t miss anything.

-What makes our gravy the best vegan gravy?
+What makes our sauce the best vegan gravy?

-• The oven-roasted vegetables create fantastic roasted flavors, which are perfectly deglazed with a good red wine.
-For a vegan gravy without wine, simply use vegetable stock.
+• The oven-roasted vegetables bring fantastic roasted aromas that are easily balanced with a good red wine.
+For a vegan gravy without wine, you can simply use vegetable broth.

-• The variety of vegetables brings a wide range of deep flavors: carrots add a subtle sweetness, mushrooms provide umami, celeriac adds savoriness, and onions & garlic are essential in any good dish.
+• The different vegetables bring a whole range of deep flavors: the carrots develop a slight sweetness, the mushrooms add a load of umami, celery makes the sauce spicy, and onions & garlic are simply essential in any dish.

-• The smoked paprika replaces the smoky aroma that meat would normally add to a traditional gravy.
+• The smoked paprika powder replaces the smoky aroma of meat, which is usually used to prepare gravy.

-• Soy sauce, balsamic vinegar, and mustard ensure that the vegan gravy tastes like a truly rich, dark sauce.
+• The soy sauce, balsamic vinegar, and mustard ensure that the vegan gravy tastes like a really good dark sauce.

-• A few herbs round out the flavor and are the finishing touch in our vegan gravy.
+• A few herbs round off the flavor and are the finishing touch in our vegan sauce.

-The gravy is not only vegan and delicious, but it also looks amazing—deeply dark and slightly glossy, just like in a restaurant.
+The gravy is not only vegan and tastes super delicious, but it also looks incredibly good.
+It is intensely dark and slightly glossy – just like in a restaurant.

 What goes well with vegan gravy?

-Gravy doesn’t just taste great with a traditional roast—it also pairs wonderfully with many vegan dishes and can really elevate your plant-based cooking.
+Gravy doesn’t just taste good with pork roast – it also goes well with many vegan dishes and can really elevate your vegan cooking.

-• A vegan Christmas menu with potato dumplings, a vegan roast, red cabbage, and vegan gravy feels truly festive.
+• A vegan Christmas menu of potato dumplings, a vegan roast, red cabbage, and vegan gravy is truly festive.

-• Vegan patties, mashed potatoes & vegetarian gravy are the plant-based version of a childhood classic.
+• Vegan meatballs, mashed potatoes & vegetarian gravy is the vegan version of the childhood classic.

-• In a vegan goulash, a dark gravy adds incredible depth and flavor.
+• In a vegan goulash, a dark sauce adds a lot of flavor and depth.

-• A mushroom pan becomes a dream dish with this vegan gravy.
+• A mushroom skillet becomes a dream with this vegan gravy!

-• A cauliflower steak with dark gravy and roasted potatoes can easily compete with an animal-based steak—if you like cauliflower.
+• A cauliflower steak with dark sauce and oven potatoes can easily compete with an animal steak – if you like cauliflower.

-My tip: Cook a big pot of vegan gravy on a calm day and freeze it in portions in an airtight container.
-It tastes just as good after thawing, and you’ll have a delicious sauce ready in just a few minutes.
+My tip: On a quiet day, cook a large pot of vegan gravy in advance and freeze it in airtight containers in portions.
+It tastes just as good after thawing and you’ll have a delicious sauce ready in just a few minutes.

 Substitution table

-How often do we want to cook a recipe but are missing certain ingredients or don’t like specific components?
-For that case, here’s a substitution table so you can adapt this vegan gravy recipe exactly to your taste:
+How often do we want to cook a recipe but are missing certain ingredients or don’t like some components?
+For this case, we have a substitution table for you so you can adjust the vegan gravy recipe however you like!
+Simply swap individual ingredients as you wish!

 • Mushrooms → Other mushrooms